top of page

 Moderate Alcohol Intake

-Excess alcohol consumption can impair calcium absorption and increase fracture risk.
+Excess alcohol disrupts calcium absorption and increases fracture risk.

 Manage Chronic Inflammation